metal3d/wikipdfizer/README.md

 WikiPDF is a PHP script for command line.
 If you wonder why I used PHP, read below.
 The main goal is to generate a PDF file with syntax highlighted code, images, table of contents, etc... from a Simple Wiki Syntax.

+WikiPDF is not made to generate web wiki page to PDF.
+It's a tool to create documents (article, books) as LaTeX or DocBook can do, but with an easy syntax.
+For now, WikiPDF is in progress but it works properly.

+Soon, you will be able to include files, set document type, etc...

 # Requirement

 You need: